ricsanfre/pi-cluster/docs/_docs/databases.md

 ### Monitoring

-Valkey Operator includes a Prometheus metrics exporter sidecar on port `9121` that provides cluster-level and node-level metrics.
+Valkey Operator includes a Prometheus metrics exporter sidecar (`oliver006/redis_exporter`) on port `9121` that provides cluster-level and node-level metrics.
+The exporter is **enabled by default** — no CR configuration is needed to activate it.

-The exporter is enabled by default.
 To disable it:

 ```yaml
 spec: